Nospoko/algrtm-blog/blog/source/_posts/VQVAE 1D.md

 It's worth noting that the pitch information was not encoded in our model; it's a part of the visualization to provide a more comprehensive understanding of the reconstructed data.

 **Fragment of Robert Schumann Sonata No. 2 in G Minor, Op.
 22:**
-The visualizations and audio were generated using [fortepyan](https://github.com/Nospoko/fortepyan).

 *Original:*

 {% algrtmImg VQ-VAEs/original_pianoroll_schumann.png original 220px %}
-{% algrtmAudio VQ-VAEs/shumann-original.mp3 %}
+{% algrtmAudio VQ-VAEs/schumann-original.mp3 %}

 *Reconstruction:*

 {% algrtmImg VQ-VAEs/reconstructed_pianoroll_schumann.png reconstructed 220px %}
-{% algrtmAudio VQ-VAEs/shumann-reconstructed.mp3 %}
+{% algrtmAudio VQ-VAEs/schumann-reconstructed.mp3 %}

+The visualizations and audio were generated using [fortepyan](https://github.com/Nospoko/fortepyan).